 Best feed after a surf

-The best thing about Gold Coast feasting is its surf clubs – where else on earth has so many public clubs spread-eagled on the most expensive real estate?
+Second to the surf-breaks are the Gold Coast surf clubs – where else on earth has so many public clubs spread-eagled on the most expensive real estate?
 You’re guaranteed reasonably priced burgers and hearty bacon and eggs – the best being the Rainbow Bay Surf Lifesaving Club with its views over the Superbank; the Palm Beach Surf Club, built a few metres from the sand; and the Southport Surf Club.

 And if you’re keener for a beer than a burger, head to QT Hotel in Surfers Paradise – the $3 Taco Tuesdays in the Stingray Lounge are a must.